payallal/sayordie/Readme.md

 You're almost done!

 14. Go back to Eclipse and right click on the folder Sidescroller (you'll find it in your navigation window under the sayordie master folder).
 Select run as > configurations.
 You'll see a pop up window with multiple tabs.

-Go to the tab called 'environment variable' and select the 'new' option on the right hand side.
+15. Go to the tab called 'environment variable' and select the 'new' option on the right hand side.
 In the field called name, enter 'GOOGLE_APPLICATION_CREDENTIALS'.
 In the value field, enter 'auth.json'.
 ![alt text](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/Step14.png)

+16. If you want to try our extremely exciting multiplayer mode of the game too, then click ClientGameWindow on the left hand side of the pop up window and repeat step 15.

+17. Click apply, and then select run.

-15. And that's all folks!
+18. And that's all folks!
 You're done setting up the game.
-You can now right click on Side scroller project > Run as > Java Application

-16. Click on the microphone on the top right and shout 'begin' at your computer to get Mr Mump moving.
+Click on the microphone on the top right of the screen and shout 'begin' at your computer to get Mr Mump moving.

 Enjoy!

 ![Preview](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/fail2.gif)